 What are the Drawbacks of Implant Crowns and Bridges?

 The main consideration when it comes to implant crowns and bridges is how many appointments you might need with your dentist to go through the process.
-There is the appointment for the initial extraction, and then the placement of the implant itself, and the final restoration.
+There is the appointment for the initial extraction, then the placement of the implant itself, and the final restoration.
 In many cases, this process can take up to 6 months.

 Who is a Good Candidate for Implant Crowns and Bridges?